vdesabou/alfred-spotify-mini-player/README.md

 This is "Spotify Mini Player", like the alfred built-in iTunes Mini Player, but for Spotify!
+See related topic on [alfredforum](http://www.alfredforum.com/topic/1892-spotify-mini-player-version-28)

 ## Description

 Speed is the key word here: instead of using slow Spotify API, it uses a local version of your library stored in a SQL database(it includes your starred tracks, your playlists and playlists that you subscribed to).
 You can decide to search in your starred playlist only, or in all all your playlists.
 You can browse by Artist, Album or Playlist.
 You can also lookup for artists online.
 You can also control Spotify using keywords such as play/next/volmax/random/shuffle/star/etc...

+## Performances with version 3.x

+Using a library with 18000 tracks, search scope set to ALL, with artworks displayed, I get:

+* 150ms to return 50 results
+* 200ms to return 100 results

+Hope you will appreciate the performance bump as I do :-)

+See it in action in this [video](https://vimeo.com/70175318)

 ## Features